sidbetatester/joint_savings/README.md

 * [REMIX IDE](https://remix-project.org/) - Remix IDE allows developing, deploying and administering smart contracts for Ethereum like blockchains.

-* [REMIX IDE](https://docs.soliditylang.org/en/v0.8.14/) - Solidity is an object-oriented, high-level language for implementing smart contracts.
+* [Solidity](https://docs.soliditylang.org/en/v0.8.14/) - Solidity is an object-oriented, high-level language for implementing smart contracts.
 Smart contracts are programs which govern the behaviour of accounts within the Ethereum state.

 ---